ByMaxAnjos/LCZ4r/README.md

 The development of the package R **LCZ4r** has been led by [Dr. Max Anjos](https://www.researchgate.net/profile/Max-Anjos/research) and joined by:

+–> Dr.Fred Meier, Chair of Climatology, Institute of Ecology, Technische Universität Berlin.

+–> Dr. Francisco Castelhano, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

 –> Dayvid Carlos de Medeiros, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

+–> Antônio Campos Neto, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-–> Dr. Francisco Castelhano, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.
+–> Jonatha Lima Moura, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-–> Dr.Fred Meier, Chair of Climatology, Institute of Ecology, Technische Universität Berlin.

 ### Funding